sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Skull Smash.** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 4 (1d6 + 1) bludgeoning damage.
 If the satyr moves at least 20 feet straight towards the target before the attack, the target makes a DC 13 Constitution saving throw or is stunned until the end of its next turn.

 **Crippling Stomp.** Up to two humanoids within 5 feet with feet of the earless hungerer make a DC 13 Dexterity saving throw.
-On a failure, they take 3 (1d4) bludgeoning damage, their movement speed is halved, and they have disadvantage on attack rolls until the beginning of the satyrís next turn.
+On a failure, they take 3 (1d4) bludgeoning damage, their movement speed is halved, and they have disadvantage on attack rolls until the beginning of the satyr√≠s next turn.

 #### Shambling Mound Variant: Sewer Walker